 The personal and professional goals of our program focus on students learning to:

-- support and value social, cultural and ethnic diversity;
+- Support and value social, cultural and ethnic diversity, equity, inclusion, and belongingness.

-- advocate for their clients and the profession; and
+- Advocate for their clients and the profession.